ctokoro/whenever/README.md

 end
 ```

-If you want to specify MAILTO per jobs, you can specify as below ways.
+If you want to change `MAILTO` per jobs, you can specify as below ways.

 ```ruby
 every 3.hours do